Jesus, Take The Wheel! T.D. Jakes Denies 'Unequivocally False' Viral Accusations Of Assault And Attending Diddy's Alleged 'Sex Parties'

 “It’s also been said that a young male has acquired a lawyer to represent him as he is set to sue Jakes for an incident that took place when he was just 16 years old.”

-McKinley’s source went on to claim the teen boy “was forced to perform” oral sex on Jakes.
+McKinley’s source went on to claim the teen boy allegedly “was forced to perform” a sex act on Jakes.

 “It’s been said that the man’s family were members of the Potter’s house, but left the church in 2015.
 According to multiple church insiders, the parents were paid off to keep quiet.
 The guy’s a young man now and seeking his own justice,” the source continued.